Using A Password Manager Or Moving To A New One

 - Choose “easy to say” and check the Lowercase box.

-- Now click the circling arrow symbol to generate a word.
+- Now, click the circular arrow symbol to generate a word.
 Repeat clicking the circle arrow till you find a pseudoword you can pronounce, and make notes of it.

 - How long does it take to crack a Password?
-See chart or Password Strength Testing Tool.
+See the chart or the Password Strength Testing Tool.

-- After creating a shiny new Master Password, you should print several copies of it to have one to store in your safe deposit box or fireproof safe in addition to a convenient location for reference while memorizing your new master password.
+- After creating a new Master Password, print several copies to have one to store in your safe deposit box or fireproof safe, as well as a convenient location for reference while memorizing your new Master Password.

-Caution: You do not want to enter the Mater Password in any editor that might automatically save it to your hard drive or the cloud (like MS Word, Google Docs, or your Email compose window).
-Windows Notepad (click Start or the Windows key press” n” choose Notepad from the list) is safe if you discard changes when closing the app or use the Chrome browser notepad. - To open the Chrome browser notepad, simply type or (copy and paste) data: text/html, <html contenteditable> in your omnibar (address bar).
-That may seem daunting to remember every time you want to access the notepad, but it’s possible to add this to your bookmarks, making it easily accessible.
+Caution: You do not want to enter the Master Password in any editor that might automatically save it to your hard drive or the cloud (like MS Word, Google Docs, or your Email compose window).
+Windows Notepad (click Start or the Windows key, press” n”, choose Notepad from the list) is safe if you discard changes when closing the app or use the Chrome browser notepad. - To open the Chrome browser notepad, type or copy and paste data: text/html, <html contenteditable> in your omnibar (address bar).
+That may seem daunting to remember every time you want to access the Notepad, but it’s possible to add this to your bookmarks, making it easily accessible.

 Tip: You can drag the URL directly from the omnibar to the bookmark bar.
-I edit the name, making it shorter to accommodate more items on the bookmark bar.
+I edit the Name to make it shorter, allowing for more items on the bookmark bar.

 To create a Bitwarden account, select the Get Started button on the Bitwarden homepage, or click here.